Luxury Mediterranean Sailing from Malta to Sicily

 Guest berths: 26 Rig: Bermudan Ketch

-Like her sister Chronos, Rhea was built and designed in Bodrum, Turkey but is registered in Holland and spends her days sailing the Mediterranean and Caribbean.
-The youngest in our fleet, Rhea was purpose built as a charter vessel in 2016 and finished in 2017 as a two-masted, 54m staysail ketch.
+Like her sister Chronos, Rhea was built and designed in Bodrum, Turkey but is registered in Holland.
+Luxury yacht Rhea was purpose built as a charter vessel in 2016 and finished in 2017 as a two-masted, 54m staysail ketch.

-This beautiful Ketch was designed by Klaus Röder who based his design on a classic yacht whilst keeping up with the modern day ketch; built for performance sailing and guest comfort.
+Rhea was designed by Klaus Röder, who based his designs on the lines of a classic yacht whilst keeping up with the modern day ketch; built for performance sailing and guest comfort.
 The classic rig of a Bermuda Ketch with a large boom was conceptualised and designed by Klaas Huizinga.

-Built with luxury in mind, the outline on deck is of teak and mahogany with plenty of space to sun-bath, read a book and enjoy the views.
-All the sails are electronically retractable, so no need to learn the ropes here.
-(The crew are, however, more than happy for guests to get involved with the operating and sailing of Rhea as much as they would like!)
+The outline on deck is of teak and mahogany with plenty of space to sun-bath, read a book and enjoy the views.
+All the sails are electronically retractable, so no need to learn the ropes here!
+The crew are, however, more than happy for guests to get involved with the operating and sailing of Rhea as much as they would like!

-An admiralty ladder provides the perfect place to jump off into the warm Caribbean waters, have a swim and climb back aboard with ease.
-Rhea also offers her guests the options of using her water skiing, wake-board, tube riding, banana boat, 2 kayaks, 2 stand up Paddleboards, snorkelling equipment and even a sail dinghy (QubaRS)
+An admiralty ladder provides the perfect place to jump off into crystal clear waters, have a swim or snorkel and climb back aboard with ease.
+Rhea also offers her guests the options of her water skiing, wake-board, tube riding, banana boat, 2 kayaks, 2 stand up Paddleboards, snorkelling equipment and even a sail dinghy (QubaRS).

 The deckhouse offers its very own small bar whilst below decks offers still more space to relax with another dining area, as well as her on-deck dining area.
 Her private cabins, offering both double and single beds, all have air-conditioning and en-suite bathrooms.